arangesh/TrackMPNN/README.md

 exit # exit virtual environment
 ```

-Config files, logs, results and snapshots from running the above script will be stored in the `TrackMPNN/experiments` folder by default.
+Config files, logs, results and snapshots from running the above scripts will be stored in the `TrackMPNN/experiments` folder by default.